-Gifts Benefits and Hospitality
+Gifts & Benefits

 The Cohuna community trusts that the employees of CDH will perform their duties impartially.
 They can only do this if their personal interests don’t conflict with their public duty.

 Accepting gifts can give the impression that an employee will favour a particular person or organisation when making decisions or taking action.
 This may not be the intention of either the employee or the donor but impressions are important.
 Impressions are also important when the public sector provides hospitality.